Brill Environment Group

 Seventy Trees for the Jubilee

-Brill's Jubilee tree planting has been uploaded to the Queen’s Green Canopy Map.
+Brill's Jubilee tree planting has been uploaded to the Queen’s Green Canopy Map (website opens in new tab).
 This photo is our QGC virtual plaque; official acknowledgement of our achievement, thanking us for helping to create a greener UK and contributing to a legacy in honour of The Queen's leadership of the nation.

 Brill Parish Council would like to thank everyone who worked so hard to bring this about - and who will continue to care for the trees in the years to come.